-As at June 30, 2021, outstanding loans and interest payable pertaining to this transaction amounted to \$\mathbb{P}49.30\$ million and \$\mathbb{P}3.89\$ million, respectively.
+As at June 30, 2022 and December 31, 2021, outstanding loans and interest payable pertaining to this transaction amounted to P49.30 million and P6.52 million, respectively, and P49.30 million and P5.25 million, respectively.

 - c.
-Payable to directors and officers also pertain to directors' fees still outstanding as of June 30, 2021 and December 31, 2020 amounting to nil and \$\mathbb{P}\$2.19 million, respectively. - d.
+Payable to directors and officers also pertain to directors' fees still outstanding as of June 30, 2022 and December 31, 2021 amounting to nil and ₽1.47 million, respectively. - d.
 Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Group.
 These are noninterest-bearing and are due and demandable.
+Outstanding payable as at June 30, 2022 and December 31, 2021 amounted to ₱0.12 million.